 Like many other states, Illinois has developed resources to facilitate child support payments, and the courts have enforcement powers that enable them to garnish wages and tax refunds and even incarcerate obligors who have the means to pay but refuse.
 It’s never a good idea to fall behind on child support payments, yet many obligors do become delinquent, often for the following reasons:

 Whether you are paying or receiving child support, you want a fair result.
 The Arami Law Office has extensive experience negotiating complex child support issues inside the Loop and throughout the entire Chicago, Illinois region.
-Call us today at 312-212-1399 or online to schedule a free initial consultation.
+Call us today at 312-212-1399 or fill out our form online to schedule a consultation.

 How did we do?